garthvh/garthvh.github.io/_posts/2015/2015-5-21-Pay-for-your-Printer-by-Running-a-Low-Cost-3DHub.markdown

 The first couple of months I had my printer I was unemployed so I printed a ton of projects and gifts for the holidays and really got it dialed in.
 I had several hundred dollars of birthday and Christmas amazon giftcards sitting in my amazon account so every time my daughter wanted to print with a new color I bought it and somehow I wound up with 12 different colors.

-Now I was working again and I having printed most of the things I needed for my projects I decided to see if I could use 3DHubs to utilize all of the filament I had bought by printing projects for people on 3D Hubs.
+Now I was working again and I having printed most of the things I needed for my projects I decided to see if I could use 3DHubs to utilize all the filament I had bought by printing projects for people on 3D Hubs.
 My total 3D Hubs revenue for February was only $30, so if I planned to pay for my printer and filament I needed some more orders.

 3D Hubs releases a [monthly 3D printing trends report](https://www.3dhubs.com/trends) that aggregates together data from all of their hub orders into an overview.
 There is a lot of interesting data in this report, including some interesting average order price data by category.